Simple, But Exciting

 I’d spent half the night searching in vain for Patrick McMartin.
 I walked into Charlie’s ramshackle Bar & Grill a little before ten-thirty.
 The place smelled like old cigarettes and older sweat.
 You know, the kind of establishment where patrons paid in dimes and quarters, where cockroaches and winos came to die.

 Meaning that we’re not obliged to fill pages and pages with unnecessary minutia.
 As my old granny used to say, “You don’t need to eat the whole pig if all you want is a slice of bacon.”
 So it’s okay to impart juuuuust enough information to ground readers in a scene, to establish the where and when, perhaps the how or why—and to reveal any pertinent changes that might have transpired between the previous scene and this one.
-If the current location, time, characters present (…etc.) are similar/identical to the previous scene, then any additional scene-setting may be minimal or unnecessary.
-Your job is simply to be sure that readers remain grounded in the reality of this particular moment.
+If the current location, time, characters present (…etc.) are similar/identical to the previous scene, then additional scene-setting may be minimal or unnecessary.
+Your job is simply to be sure that readers remain grounded in the reality of each particular moment.
 (For more details, see Scene-Setting.)

 • Character Development.
 Give readers enough initial information to identify (or at least tease) the relevant strengths and weaknesses of every major character.
 Not all at once, of course, but after giving readers an initial visual (or emotional) rendition, continue to reveal additional quirks and idiosyncrasies, little bits of nuance here and there throughout the novel.
 Creating memorable characters often relies on highlighting subtleties—physical, emotional, psychological, unusual—all at an appropriately opportune time.